Market Analysis · Silver Tsunami · Career Opportunity

 The wave is real.
 The capacity gap is the opportunity.

 Den is a practising business broker and M&A exit adviser.
-The analysis on this page is from the position of someone who sources mandates in the sectors the silver tsunami is moving through — not from reading about it.
+The analysis on this page comes from sourcing mandates in the sectors the silver tsunami is moving through — not from reading about it.

 Den is a practising business broker and M&A exit adviser with 18+ years of direct P&L experience across 50+ business types and 12 markets.
 He advises on transactions across 4 continents and maintains relationships with a global network of PE and family offices.